Shute Church

 Medieval Scratch Sundial:

 On the left hand side of the arch of the front porch is a medieval sundial.
-The majority of medieval sundials are the so called “scratch dials”, a superficially simple dial, usually carved on the walls of churches.
+The majority of medieval sundials are the so called “scratch dials”, or also called “mass dials” because they gave the time for parishioners to attend mass – a superficially simple dial, usually carved on the walls of churches.
 These basic sundials, roughly scratched on the face of south walls in many old churches, consist of nothing more than groups of scratched lines radiating from a point where there is a hole in which a peg could be stuck to act as the gnomon of this very amateurish dial.
 Despite their primitive appearance, they have often been planned with great care, revealing a reasonable knowledge of geometry.
 It is not known when the medieval style of sundial was introduced into England, but most authors agree that it came from the continent as a result of the Norman Conquest.
 It is thought that our scratch sundial dates from between 1100 and 1200 AD.
 (Information obtained from Gordon Le Pard, Historical Environment Assistant, Devon County Council).

-A more modern sundial in memory of Mary Clode(1888) can be seen above the front arch.
+A more modern sundial in memory of Mary Clode(1888) can be seen above the front arch of the porch doorway:

 The stone pulpit is in imitation of Early English style: